bryanhirsch/drupal7-minimal-behat/README.md

         echo "  And I enter my password"                                        >> login.feature
         echo "  Then I successfully authenticate"                               >> login.feature

-1. Find out what "step definitions" (PHP functions) need to be implemented to to enable Behat to run the test scenario(s) you invented.
-The easiest way to figure out what step definitions you need to write and what they should be named is to run Behat as if you were ready to run your tests.
-Behat will detect which scenarios are missing step definitions and tell you what to do.
+1. Now try running this test.
+If Behat doesn't know what to do during any of the steps defined in your test scenario, it will tell you.
+(Since we just made all this up, we do not expect Behat to be able to complete our test.
+But Behat will give us a nice neat list of PHP functions to implement in order to make this test fully functional.)

         cd /path/to/my-site-repo
         ./behat

-   Behat stubs out PHP functions for you and gives you instructions like this:
+   Behat stubs out PHP functions for each of the steps defined in your scenario--called "step definitions"--and gives you instructions like this:

         You can implement step definitions for undefined steps with these snippets: